bastienwirtz/homer/docs/customservices.md

 ## Lidarr, Prowlarr, Sonarr, Readarr and Radarr

 This service displays Activity (blue), Warning (orange) or Error (red) notifications bubbles from the Lidarr, Readarr, Radarr or Sonarr application.
-Readarr display also a Missing (purple) notification bubbles.
+Readarr and Sonarr display also a Missing (purple) notification bubbles.
 Two lines are needed in the config.yml :

 ```yaml